crdschurch/crossroads-webhooks/readme.md

-# jekyll-hook
+# crossroads-webhooks

+This is the fork of jekyll-hook, to meet the needs of crossraods milacron project .

+Following changes has been made to this repository to meet the needs

+1 .
+We now use only one script to do every thing instead of using one for pusblish and one to pull .
+2 .
+We added new config entries to meet our folder structure  .
+3 .
+We made the default port number to 4000 since we wanted it to run in this port .

+When cloned at local please make sure you edit the configuration as per your need .

+Two new cofig parameters are added .

+1 . publish : - This holds the publish path where jekyll publishes the site during build 2 . source : - We just changed this to hold our actual server path in the code base .

+What is this crossraods-webhooks

 A server that listens for webhook posts from GitHub, generates a website with Jekyll, and moves it somewhere to be published.
 Use this to run your own GitHub Pages-style web server.
 Great for when you need to serve your websites behind a firewall, need extra server-level features like HTTP basic auth (see below for an NGINX config with basic auth), or want to host your site directly on a CDN or file host like S3.
 It's cutomizable with two user-configurable shell scripts and a config file.

 ## Installation

 - run `$ npm install` to install app dependencies
-- Set a [Web hook]() on your GitHub repository that points to your jekyll-hook server `http://example.com:8080/hooks/jekyll/:branch`, where `:branch` is the branch you want to publish.
-Usually this is `gh-pages` or `master` for `*.github.com` / `*.github.io` repositories.
+- Set a [Web hook]() on your GitHub repository that points to your jekyll-hook server `http://example.com:4000/hooks/jekyll/yourreponame`, where `yourreponame` is the name of your repository .

 ## Configuration

-Adjust `build.sh` and `publish.sh` to suit your workflow.
-By default, they generate a site with Jekyll and publish it to an NGINX web directory.
+Adjust `build.sh` to meet your needs .

 Copy `config.sample.json` to `config.json` in the root directory and customize.

 Configuration attributes:

 - `gh_server` The GitHub server from which to pull code
-- `temp` A directory to store code and site files
+- `source` A directory to store code and site files
+- `path` Path where jekyll publishes the content
 - `scripts`
     - `build` A script to run to build the site
-    - `publish` A script to run to publish the site
+    - `publish` A script to run to publish the site ( not used )
 - `email` Optional.
 Settings for sending email alerts
     - `user` Sending email account's user name (e.g. `example@gmail.com`)
     - `password` Sending email account's password